“So, what all these represent is an argument over unresolved contradictions in the real world.”

 “Schools train people to be ignorant.
 With style.”

 Frank Zappa’s thoughts on education, censorship and free speech were a rare landmark of honesty inside the music business establishment.
 In this brief apparition, Zappa throws a clear, straight fact about the real function of a dysfunctional education system.
-In combination, Dennis Bovell and his accomplices deliver a wicked early eighties tune, echoing the two year strike at the Grunwick Film Processing Lab in Willesden, that led to a massive wave of police violence against ordinary people.
+In combination, Dennis Bovell and his accomplices deliver a wicked early eighties tune, echoing the two year strike at the Grunwick Film Processing Lab in Willesden, that led to a massive wave of police violence against the people.

 “A personal journey through the Clash of Civilizations.”